Kaʻimi Fairbairn: College career

 Fairbairn won the kicking job at UCLA as a true freshman in 2012, and he became the first Bruin to score at least 100 points in each of his four seasons.
 Fairbairn's career got off to an inauspicious start when his first two extra points were blocked against Rice.
 Fairbairn became a dependable kicker from close range, but struggled from distance.
 In the Pac-12 Conference Championship Game that year, he missed a 52-yard field goal with 30 seconds remaining in a 27–24 loss to Stanford.
 With a wet field and a poor snap by Kevin McDermott, UCLA coach Jim Mora said: "We put [Fairbairn] in a tough situation there."
 In his junior year in 2014, UCLA was trailing Utah 30–28 when Fairbairn missed a 55-yard attempt as time expired.
 However, the Utes were penalized for running into the kicker, providing him a chance at a 50-yard field goal, which missed just wide right.

 Entering the 2015 season, the senior Fairbairn was 11 for 22 on field-goal tries of 40 yards or more.
 On October 3 against Arizona State, he made a 53-yard field goal, the first successful 50-plus yarder of his career after missing his first five.
 The kick cut the Sun Devils' lead to 15–10 at the half, but the Bruins lost the game 38–23.
 In a 40–24 victory over California on October 22, Fairbairn had a 55-yarder called off because UCLA was penalized for a false start.
 With seconds left in the first half, Mora was initially going to have the offense try a Hail Mary pass.
 However, Fairbairn was given another opportunity, which he converted for a UCLA record 60-yard field goal.
 It was the first 60-yard field goal in the Football Bowl Subdivision since 2012.
 On November 14, Fairbairn made four field goals against Washington State to set the Pac-12 record for most career points, breaking former Bruins kicker John Lee's previous mark of 390 (1982–1985).

 Fairbairn finished the regular season having made 20 of 23 field goal attempts, including a perfect 16 of 16 from inside 40 yards and four from beyond 40.
 He was awarded the Lou Groza Award, given annually to the nation's top college kicker.
 Fairbairn was a near unanimous first-team All-American, earning first-team honors from all the official selectors except Sporting News, who named him to their second-team.
 However, he was only named second-team All-Pac-12.
 In the Foster Farms Bowl, Fairbairn missed a 46-yard field goal in a 37–29 loss to Nebraska.
 His career ended with three consecutive misses, including previous failed attempts of 49 yards at Utah and 47 at USC.

 Professional career

 After not being selected in the 2016 NFL draft, Fairbairn signed with the Houston Texans.
-However, he spent all of 2016 on injured reserve with an injured quadriceps.